EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Holster is designed to put pressure on saber to charge.

-Real Jedis keep their grips on their light sabers during turmoil to "charge it with the force".
+Real Jedi keep their grips on their light sabers during turmoil to "charge it with the force".

 "Stop Fucking with my paycheck" -Mace Windu